 A warm welcome to your studies with the Faculty of English at Oxford.
-We are very proud of what we can offer you through your course and we have been working hard to make things ready for your arrival under the extraordinary circumstances of this pandemic year of 2020.
-Our aim has been to ensure that we meet the same academic standards in teaching, learning and research that we have maintained for many years.
-We have more tutors and students than any other Faculty of English in the UK and we have been ranked first in the world in our subject for the last four years.
+We are very proud of what we can offer you through your course.
+We have more tutors and students than any other Faculty of English in the UK and we have been ranked first in the world in our subject for the last six years.
 Our strength lies in the range of material we cover and the individual attention we can give you to help you find your way.
-We aim to spark your interest and develop your talents to make you the best critics you can be.
-Your studies here will be stimulating, testing, challenging, and fun, in equal measure.
-Oxford has extraordinary resources for the study of English literature and culture; it has outstanding libraries and museums and collections, both famous and little-known.
+We aim to spark your interest and develop your talents, to make you the best critics you can be.
+Your studies here will be stimulating, testing, challenging and fun, in equal measure.
+Oxford has extraordinary resources for the study of English literature and culture; it has outstanding libraries and museums and collections, both famous and little-known; a host of venues to expand your cultural horizons; beautiful and inspiring buildings; and lovely countryside within reach.
 There are countless opportunities to learn at Oxford and lots of willing brilliant minds to guide you through them.
 Do not be afraid to seize every chance and to ask questions.
 I wish you all the best for your time here.
-Professor Ros Ballaster Mansfield College Chair of the English Faculty Board.